Advertisement

 • Only select dispatch channels are available — tactical and investigative channels are gone entirely

-• Removed transmissions are gone permanently with no public record of what was taken out or why
+• Removed transmissions vanish with no public record of what was taken out or why

 What the 30-Minute Delay Really Means